Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • Graduates working in a designated trade may register as apprentices with the Nova Scotia Apprenticeship Agency upon finding employment.

 • Some may find themselves working in a compulsory trade, where registration as an apprenticeship is necessary.
-For other trades, registration in an apprenticeship program is optional but beneficial pathway.
+For other trades, registration in an apprenticeship program is optional but a beneficial pathway.

-• Red Seal Endorsement - individuals who complete an apprenticeship program are eligible to write the inter-provincial exam.
+• Red Seal Endorsement - Individuals who complete an apprenticeship program are eligible to write the inter-provincial exam.
 A Red Seal is a valued certification that allows tradespeople to practice the trade in any province or territory in Canada where the trade is designated.

 Courses may include